International Civil Litigation in United States Courts

 Court proceedings that involve cross-border transactions, foreign law, or international litigation in general require the services of a law firm experienced in understanding international civil litigation in U.S. courts.
 Without the proper direction and knowledge of foreign and international law, you are taking a significant risk regarding the resolution of your case.

 At Oberheiden, P.C., our International Civil Litigation Team is competent to litigate these issues as well as craft comprehensive defense strategies.
-For decades, we have successfully helped clients resolve their legal disputes—which have frequently crossed multiple borders—and navigate the complex U.S. judicial process.
+We have successfully helped many clients resolve their legal disputes—which have frequently crossed multiple borders—and navigate the complex U.S. judicial process.
 We can do the same for you.

 Do not wait.
 Call or contact our office today for a free and confidential consultation to protect your rights.